 - ~4 hrs / agent / week

-Back-office work for Czech real estate is death by a thousand tabs — CRM notes, ČÚZK Katastr lookups, ISIR insolvency checks, Sreality feeds, tenant email threads, contract redlines, and appointment juggling, all requiring context the agent has already explained six times this week.
+Back-office work in Czech real estate lives across CRM notes, ČÚZK Katastr lookups, ISIR insolvency checks, Sreality feeds, tenant email threads, contract redlines, and appointment juggling — all requiring context the agent has already explained six times this week.

 Off-the-shelf LLMs forget between sessions.
 Custom agents hallucinate under tool-load.
 What was missing was an agent that remembered — a teammate, not a toy.